 Topic Search with paneldata.org¶

-Select a topic that corresponds to your research interest and a more specific selection of topics will appear under the main topic heading.
+Select a topic that corresponds to your research interest, and a more detailed list of sub-topics will appear under the main topic heading.

-For example, if you are interested in different types of satisfaction, select the appropriate topic “attitudes, values, and personality”.
-With a little search you will discover the sub-topic “personality”.
+For example, if you are interested in different types of satisfaction, click on the topic “attitudes, values, and personality”.
+Underneath it, you will find the sub-topic “personality”.
 Suppose you are interested in health satisfaction.
-If you have found a suitable subtopic, click on the option “show all the related variables”.
-All variables of this topic will be displayed.
+If you have found a suitable sub-topic, click on “show all the related variables”.
+All variables that fall under this topic will be displayed.

 The paneldata topic list has three possible functions for each sub-topic.
 You can display all variables that belong to a sub-topic.
 In the future, paneldata will also display the texts of the questions from the SOEP questionnaires in which the variables in that sub-topic appear.
-Paneldata also allows you to keep variables from a sub-topic into a variables basket.
-Which possibilities arise for users and how you can use the basket for your research projects is explained in the chapter Syntax Generator on paneldata.org explains in detail how to use the basket in your research and what possibilities this offers.
-Click on one of the variables to get to the variable overview.
+Paneldata also allows you to keep variables from a sub-topic in a variable basket.
+The chapter Syntax Generator on paneldata.org explains in detail how to use the basket in your research and what possibilities this offers.
+Click on one of the variables to see the variable overview.

 If you click on the concept of a variable, you will get to the concept overview.
 Concepts in SOEP are used to link variables with the same content.
-The concepts can even be used to link cross-study variables with the same content.
+The concepts can even be used to link variables with the same content across studies.

-The concept overview displays the study and wave specific variables of the concept.
+The concept overview displays the study- and wave-specific variables with this concept.
 The concept allows you to determine whether the variable you are looking for is also available and comparable across studies.
-In the column “Study” you can see in which studies the same variable is linked via the concept.
+In the column “Study” you can see which studies have the same variable linked by concept.
 The label of the respective variable is also displayed in the “Label” column.
 The column “path” shows the wave name of the variable.
-By clicking on the label you will get to the known overview of variables with all relevant information.
-The “Object” column in the concept overview shows you the type of information which is displayed.
+By clicking on the label, you will get to the overview of variables with all of the relevant information.
+The “Object” column in the concept overview shows you the type of information displayed.

-In addition to the variables linked via the concept, you can find the relevant questions in the concept overview.
+In addition to the variables linked by concept, you can find the relevant questions in the concept overview.
 Questions are displayed in the “Object” column with question.
-Without having to open the questionnaire, you can get an overview of the question and determine possible differences.
+Without having to open the questionnaire, you can read the question and identify possible differences.
 Click on the desired question and you will be taken to the question display.

 Attention: To find out the exact wording of the question and possible filter structures, a variable search in the questionnaires is necessary.
-The question display of Paneldata.org only provides a quick overview.
-In the question overview you can navigate through the questionnaire using the “next question” and “previous question” buttons.
-The “Instrument” section shows the position of the question in the questionnaire, the survey year and links to the metadata-based survey instrument.
+The question display in Paneldata only provides a quick overview.
+In the question overview, you can navigate through the questionnaire using the “next question” and “previous question” buttons.
+The “Instrument” section shows the position of the question in the questionnaire, the survey year, and links to the metadata-based survey instrument.
 Click on the survey instrument “Questionnaire 2011”.

-The survey instrument for the survey year 2011 of the SOEP-IS study is now displayed.
+The survey instrument used in the SOEP-IS study in 2011 is now displayed.
 You can navigate through the questionnaire in this overview.
-The search field allows you to search for research-relevant terms.
+The search bar allows you to search for research-relevant terms.
 Click on the question to access the question display.